 (updated, October 1994)

-One prize may be offered each year for a book-length publication.
+One prize may be offered each year for a noteworthy publication.

 All types of research will be considered as long as the work adds to the body of knowledge about or provides access to Latin American library materials, Latin American libraries and librarianship, or the Latin American book trade.
-Format is not a criterion: online databases, electronically published works, films, microforms, and other non-print materials will be considered as well as published books.
+Format is not a criterion: online databases, electronically published works, films, and other non-print materials will be considered as well as published books and journal articles.